RamaaaaDev/backend-chatbot/README.md

-# MalakaTech Assistant — FAQ Retrieval API (FastAPI + TF-IDF)
+# Chatbot Assistant — FAQ Retrieval API (FastAPI + TF-IDF)

-This is the backend repository for a FastAPI-based question-answering system about MalakaTech.
+This is the backend repository for a FastAPI-based question-answering system.
 It responds to user queries using an FAQ stored as a dictionary and applies TF-IDF with cosine similarity for matching.
 The model and artifacts are loaded at startup for fast responses, and it supports hot-reloading the FAQ via a protected endpoint.

 ## Features